First, Second, Or Third Person Point Of View In Blog Writing?

 Yet, it is a vital component and a powerful tool you can use to improve and polish your writing and attract new readers.

-Whenever and whatever you write, you do it for readers.
+But whenever and whatever you write, choose the best one for your readers.

 Take the time to make decisions about your point of view use.
 You will be thinking about how your readers are going to relate and react to your writing.

-So yes, it’s a powerful tool to have in your writer’s toolbox.
+So yes, POV is a powerful tool to have in your writer’s toolbox.

 Related reading: Good Blog Writing Needs Know How And Your Imagination